-Well, after some research, I discovered that wild animals, like deer, will instinctively chew on charcoal after a forest fire as a way settle upset tummies or generally rid their bodies of toxins they might have picked up.
+After some research, I discovered that wild animals, like deer, will instinctively chew on charcoal after a forest fire to settle upset tummies or generally rid their bodies of toxins and other impurities they might have picked up.

 Similarly, we’ve been able to use charcoal as a way to help our hens be healthier.

 After a hen pecks at charcoal and swallows it, the charcoal will bind with toxins.
-Anything poisonous or potentially troubling can pass through your chickens digestive system easier (although not necessarily 100%).
+Anything poisonous or potentially troubling can pass through your chicken’s digestive system more easily (although not necessarily 100%).

-If your chicken has eaten something that’s giving her digestive system a run for its money, you might notice her start pecking charcoal instinctively as a remedy.
+If your chicken has eaten something that’s giving her digestive system a run for its money, you might notice her start pecking charcoal instinctively as a remedy (if it’s available).

 What’s the best charcoal for chickens?

-Before going further, let’s first talk about what kind of charcoal is appropriate for chickens.
+Before going further, let’s talk about what kind of charcoal is appropriate for chickens.

 Are you thinking of those briquettes you buy when you want to barbeque?
 Nope, that’s not the right stuff.
 Never feed charcoal briquettes to chickens – they’re usually full of lighter fluid.
 Yuck!

 You also need to consider the quality of the natural wood: Has it been treated?
 Is it painted?
-Anything except plain, all-natural wood should be avoided since it might contain something toxic (kind of counterproductive, right?)
+Anything except plain, all-natural wood should be avoided since it likely contains something toxic (kind of counterproductive, right?)